fangdu64/BDT/README.md

         $ tar xfz v0.1.0.tar.gz
         $ cd BDT-v0.1.0
+3. Build and install BDT:

+        $ make bdt_home={install_path}
-3. Build and install BDT: make bdt_home={install_path}, where {install_path} installation path (has to be absolute path) and will be created in the building process if not exist.
+where {install_path} is an installation directory (has to be absolute directory).
+The directory will be created if it does not exist.

 ## Installation On Mac OS X
 1. Download the latest source code:  [v0.1.0.tar.gz](https://github.com/fangdu64/BDT/archive/v0.1.0.tar.gz)